Barg0/Intune-Win32-Scripts/TEMPLATE/readme.md

 ✅ Unified **logging**
 ✅ Registry **or** packaged uninstaller support

-You can deploy **any Win32 application** by modifying just a few variables at the top of each 📜 script — no heavy rewrites needed.
+You can deploy **any Win32 application** by modifying just a few variables at the top of each 📜 script.

 ---